filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

   * Added support for HDR export of data
 * 1.22
   * Reworked crusher behaviour (should work well at low-b and self-balance wfs)
-  * Added report of moments of motion in the logged "galore" table
+  * Added info on motion encoding in the logged "galore" table
   * Reduced maximal amplitude of balance gradient to 2 mT/m
   * Fixed bugg in timing calculation (reduced minimal TE at low b-max)